-Lack of liquid in our body makes the glucose in our blood more concentrated, thus raising our blood glucose levels.
+The lack of liquid in our body makes the glucose in our blood more concentrated, thus raising our blood glucose levels.
 And, hyperglycemia can make us urinate more, leading to dehydration.

-That’s why we should drink at least two liters of water a day, and even more, if we are obese.
+That’s why we should drink at least two liters of water a day, and even more if we are obese.

 3. Taking Certain Medication